Free Online EZ Grader & Grade Curve Calculator

 What is an EZ Grader?

 An EZ Grader is a sliding cardboard chart that maps questions missed to a percentage score.
-This calculator replicates that function digitally and supports any number of questions, any point scale, and partial credit.
+Teachers have used them since the 1930s to avoid doing division by hand while grading a stack of papers.
+This easy grader online replicates that function digitally and adds support for any number of questions, any point scale, partial credit, and a built-in grade curve calculator.

 How is the score calculated?